-During the year to 30 June 2021 the main activities of the Trust were:
+During the year to 30 June 2022 the main activities of the Trust were:

-- i. providing matched funding on behalf of the University for major fellowships for early career researchers awarded competitively by external bodies, most notably, the Leverhulme Trust and the Humboldt Stiftung (which makes research awards to German nationals researching in Cambridge); - ii. making direct research grants to Departments, Colleges and other bodies in the University; - iii. contributing substantially to schemes run by other University bodies: primarily start up research grants for newly appointed Lecturers in the Schools of Biological Sciences and Clinical Medicine and in Physical Sciences and Technology, as well as a research grants programme, offering research grants of up to £20,000, in the Schools of Arts, Humanities & Social Sciences; - iv. continuing support for University graduate studentships as part of Doctoral Training Programmes in the Arts and Humanities: - v. making grants to Colleges in support of their research and teaching activities, in particular providing matching funding for a number of College Junior Research Fellowships and supporting College Teaching Officer Research Leave.
+- i. providing matched funding on behalf of the University for major fellowships for early career researchers awarded competitively by external bodies, most notably, the Leverhulme Trust; - ii. making direct research grants to Departments, Colleges and other bodies in the University;

+iii. contributing substantially to schemes run by other University bodies: primarily start up research grants for newly appointed Lecturers in the Schools of Biological Sciences and Clinical Medicine and in Physical Sciences and Technology, as well as a research grants programme in the Schools of Arts, Hunanities & Social Sciences;

+iv. continuing support for University graduate studentships as part of Doctoral Training Programmes in the Arts and Humanities;

+v. making grants to Colleges in support of their research and teaching activities, in addition topartial support for a College Junior Research Fellowship, the Trust has provided funding for two new initiatives: Academic Career Development Fellowships and Widening Participation & Induction.

+The Trustees have worked closely throughout 2021-22 with colleagues in the University administration, with two Faculties in the Schools of the Arts, Humanities and Social Sciences, and with three Colleges, to develop a protocol and Memorandum of Understanding for Trust-Faculty-College partnerships for a pilot scheme of two inaugural Academic Career Development Fellowships.
+Two excellent early career researchers have been recruited to take up these Fellowships in October 2022.
+The Trust will collaborate with these partners and the Fellows to learn from their experience.
+The Trustees have agreed to offer at least three more Fellowships in 2023 and the proposal has been warmly embraced by Faculties and Colleges who are enthusiastic to work together to support early career research and teaching, especially in 'small' subjects with relatively few students.

-In 2020-21, the Trustees approved the following new awards for the support of individual researchers:
+In 2021-22, the Trustees approved the following new awards for the support of individual researchers: